Francis Urquhart: Development and reception

 Michael Dobbs stated that the inspiration behind Urquhart came during a drinking session at a swimming pool after a tense encounter with Margaret Thatcher, deliberately creating a character moulded around the initials "FU".
 Ian Richardson was offered the role of Urquhart for the BBC TV adaptation of House of Cards in 1990, which he immediately accepted, noting:

 Richardson based his portrayal of the character on a representative of the British Council whom he met whilst touring with the Royal Shakespeare Company in Japan.
-While acknowledging that playing Urquhart brought him immediate public recognition, Richardson stated that as a Scottish Presbyterian, he found the character's "Machiavellian deviousness" and sex appeal "really rather revolting".
+While acknowledging that playing Urquhart brought him immediate public recognition, Richardson stated that as a Scottish Presbyterian, he found the character's Machiavellian deviousness and sex appeal both "really rather revolting".
 Nevertheless, despite finding him "an irritating bugger", Richardson found Urquhart "a joy to play".
+Richardson received positive reviews for his portrayal of Urquhart, and won a BAFTA award for his performance.

 The character also took inspiration from contemporary Conservative politicians, including the fearsome Conservative Party whip Tristan Garel-Jones.

 Howard Rosenberg of the Los Angeles Times praised Urquhart as making "Richard Nixon look like a guileless wimp."
-Urquhart's catchphrase – "You might very well think that; I couldn't possibly comment" – has entered the national lexicon, and has been quoted in the House of Commons.

 Depiction

 Personality and background

 Urquhart is portrayed as having few other interests outside politics, though he is an avid reader of Italian Renaissance poetry and Elizabethan/Jacobean drama, with John Webster and Cyril Tourneur being among his favorite authors.
 He frequently quotes William Shakespeare, particularly Macbeth.

-The novels provide him with a backstory: Urquhart was born in 1936, the youngest of the Earl of Bruichcladdich's three sons.
+The novels provide him with a backstory: Urquhart was born in 1936, the youngest of the Earl of Bruichladdich's three sons.
 His older brother, Alaister, was killed in the Second World War, while the middle brother, William, worked for the family estate and occasionally sat in the House of Lords.
 The first novel reveals that his father committed suicide, and that his mother disowned him after he decided to go into politics rather than maintain the family estate.

-Urquhart was educated at Fettes (although he often wears an Old Etonian tie in the BBC adaptation) where, although not noted for brilliance, he was recognized for his diligence and industriousness.
+Urquhart was educated at Fettes (although he often wears an Old Etonian tie in the BBC adaptation) where, although not noted for brilliance, he was recognised for his diligence and industriousness.
 He joined the British Army at age 18, and spent three years in Cyprus, where he was commended for bravery in his capture and interrogation of EOKA terrorists.
 Urquhart resigned his commission after a colleague was court-martialed for accidentally killing a suspect, and took up a deferred place at the University of Oxford reading History, where he narrowly missed getting a First.
 He later taught Renaissance Italian History at the university, becoming an authority on the Medici and Machiavelli.
-He married Elizabeth McCullough, eldest daughter of whisky magnate William McCullough, in 1960.
+He married Elizabeth McCullough, the eldest daughter of a whisky magnate named William McCullough, in 1960.
 By the time of House of Cards, Urquhart has long abandoned academia in favour of politics, having steadily risen to the position of Chief Whip.